Why Nehru signed and funded the Indus Waters Treaty that favoured Pakistan

 4. A miscalculated bet on Pakistan

 Scarred by the horrors of Partition, Nehru genuinely hoped the treaty would foster long-term peace and goodwill with Pakistan, viewing it as a diplomatic investment in regional stability.
-He might have believed that once relations normalised, India could renegotiate the arrangement on better terms.
-He clearly overestimated Pakistan’s long-term intentions and underestimated the strategic consequences of this concession.
+In fact, on 30 November 1960, he told the Lok Sabha, “We purchased a settlement, if you like; we purchased peace to that extent — and it is good for both countries.”
+Some experts believe he may also have thought that once relations normalised, India could renegotiate the arrangement on better terms.
+In hindsight, he clearly overestimated Pakistan’s long-term intentions and underestimated the strategic consequences of this concession.

 5. India’s inability to harness its own waters